TingDaoK/crt_c_reviewer/README.md

 But, I found the naming and code simplicity are helpful.

 * Lastly, if you really want the agent the do the work for you, `review_summarize.py` is able to look into the review files and put them together and submit them on your behave!

+## Summarize

+### Positive

+* It did decent job to grab from github and all the comments as I asked for
+* I also like how it summarize the comments and some of those even dig deep into why those comments are made.
+* I do like the agent's suggestion on naming, catch typos and the code simplicity suggestions.
+Those suggestions are actually productive!
+I am no good at naming at all, but AI does give some productive suggestions about naming and documentations.
+It also does a decent job about code simplicity.

+### Negative

+* This AI code reviewer is not near our best code reviewer.
+I tried it on some of our real Pull Request, when the code is complicated, it's hard to catch any bugs.
+* Most of the comments are not very helpful, it takes time to check each of them
+* The line comment about is mostly wrong.
+So, make the comments hard to follow.
+I tried, and failed.
+* It takes a long time to process, couple minutes to review the code.
+* The result is not very consistent.
+Sometimes, it can catch the bug but sometimes not with the same code and same prompt.

+### In the end

+The MCP is very powerful!
+Service can add their knowledge to let AI handles the job more efficiently.
+Will it even be a replacement of SDK?
+Maybe, if everyone starts to use AI to interact with services, maybe most of the SDK models are not needed anymore.
+But, it's still in a very early stage.

+How much it can help to review the code?
+I think it's still very minimal, but a good start.
+I do find things that are productive.
+And with more prompt engineering, I think it can get better.
+The model doesn't enable thinking for now, with thinking, it maybe more productive?